stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 ## Before You Begin

 - At first, you need to have running Kubernetes clusters, and the `kubectl` command-line tool must be configured to communicate with your clusters.
-We will use kind clusters throughtout this tutorial.
+We will use kind clusters throughout this tutorial.
 To know more about kind clusters, follow this doc - [here](https://kind.sigs.k8s.io/docs/user/quick-start/).

 - You should be familiar with the following `Stash` concepts: